 As a parent, it is natural to worry about your teenager.
 And, like many parents, you may be afraid that your teen may try drugs, or worse, become dependent on drugs.

 While you cannot control everything your teen does, you can take steps to help your child stay away from drugs.
-Start by learning all you can about drugs and drug abuse.
+Start by learning all you can about drugs and drug use.
 Learn the signs of drug use so that you can be alert.
 Then use these tips to help prevent drug use in your teen.

 First, learn about the different types of drugs that may be used.
 Older teens are more likely to use drugs than younger teens.
 Marijuana (pot) is still common.
 More and more teens are using prescription drugs.